Dualities from dualities in 2d $\mathcal{N}=(0,2)$: Conclusions

 In this sense most of the dualities found here can be ``derived" from 4d as indeed we showed in the body of the paper.
 However, the 2d proofs of our dualities allowed us to go beyond the relation with the 4d models.
 Indeed we have proposed that another model, corresponding to $\SU(2n)$ with an antisymmetric flavor and four fundamentals is dual to a LG model.
 The interesting fact of the proof is that this model can be studied using only dualities that have a 4d origin (i.e. from twisted compactification on $S^2$), despite the fact that the model itself is not originating from the compactification of any s-confining theory.
 We have found a further duality without an immediate 4d origin, involving $\USp(4)$ with two antisymmetrics and two fundamentals.

 In addition, all the models found here have a 3d counterpart, extensively studied in \cite{Nii:2019ebv}, when the 3d dual picture has two types of gauge invariant fields appearing in the confining superpotential.
 These last are mesonic and baryonic combinations of the charged matter fields (singlets) and possibly dressed monopoles that describe the Coulomb branch.
-One can observe that the 2d LG found here are almost identical to the 3d duals of \cite{Nii:2019ebv}, provided the relation of the 3d singlets with the 2d chiral multiplets and of the 3d monopoles with the 2d Fermi fields (with the correct normalization of the $R$ symmetry of the superpotential, i.e. $R[W_{3\dd}] =2$ and $R[W_{2\dd}] =1$).
+One can observe that the 2d LG found here are almost identical to the 3d duals of \cite{Nii:2019ebv}, provided the relation of the 3d singlets with the 2d chiral multiplets\footnote{This is the reason why we decided to present the 2d superpotentials instead of the J-terms, setting as explained above the E-terms to zero.
+Indeed, we wanted to stress the similarity between such 2d superpotentials and other 3d superpotentials appearing for models with the same field content on the gauge side of the duality (provided the fact that the 3d $\mathcal{N}=2$ chirals of the 3d models are "identified" with the charged $\mathcal{N}=(0,2)$ chirals of the 2d models studied here).} and of the 3d monopoles with the 2d Fermi fields (with the correct normalization of the $R$ symmetry of the superpotential, i.e. $R[W_{3\dd}] =2$ and $R[W_{2\dd}] =1$).

 We hope that such observation can be helpful in the understanding of the reason why the models discussed here can be derived from 4d through the topological twist procedure, that is indeed not guaranteed a priori.
 Indeed in general one might expect that the 4d duality is preserved in 2d by the presence of finite size effects, in analogy with the 4d/3d reduction where such effects are captured by the KK monopoles.
 Here such roles is expected \cite{Gadde:2015wta} to be played by surface defect of Gukov-Witten \cite{Gukov:2006jk,Gukov:2008sn} type.
 The fact that removing the 3d KK monopoles through real mass flow lead to the dressed monopoles and the similarity of these last with the Fermi fields that we obtained in the LG description may be relevant in order to understand the role of the finite size effects from the 2d perspective.
 It would be interesting also to connect the 3d and the 2d dynamics along the lines of the dual boundary conditions studied in \cite{Dimofte:2017tpi}.
 For the dualities studied here a relevant discussion appeared in \cite{Okazaki:2023hiv}, as discussed above in Section \ref{sec:usp4}.